khyati18/Inventory-Control/documentation/DESIGN.md

 - Admin
 	- Login using Admin Id and Name.
 	- Modify and Update Items table as required.
-	- Check order requests in Orders Table.
+	- Approve Or Reject order requests.

 ## References